spectral-compute/scale-docs/docs/manual/differences.md

 NVIDIA's implementation works, and means that the library must be able to locate the compiler to invoke it.

-If your program that uses the rtc APIs fails with errors relating to being unable to locate the compiler, ensure that SCALE's `nvcc` is first in PATH.
+If your program uses the rtc APIs and fails with errors that relate to being unable to locate the compiler, ensure that SCALE's `nvcc` is first in PATH.

 ### Stream synchronization